ssabug/piratengine/README.md

  - `git clone` the repo
  - `cd piratengine`
 <details>
-  <summary> **(optional)** you can create a python virtual environnement to avoid streambot python libraries to interfere with the ones already present on your system </summary>
+  <summary> (optional) you can create a python virtual environnement to avoid the project python libraries to interfere with the ones already present on your system </summary>

  - run `python -m venv venv`
  - then `source venv/bin/activate` (some IDEs can do this automatically)